-Users will also have access to containment features like the no-go zones, no-mop zones (S5 Max only), and invisible wall.
+Users will also have access to containment features like the no-go zones, no-mop zones (S5 Max only), and invisible walls.

-Having a tool to block these areas through the app takes away the inconvenience of using a physical object.
+Having a tool to block these areas through the app removes the inconvenience of using a physical object.

 3. Save up to 4 map levels